-The following GOU agencies are involved in assuring the safety of domestically produced and imported food products, and animal and plant health issues:
+The following old Government of Ukraine (GOU) agencies remains de-facto involved in assuring the safety of domestically produced and imported food products, animal, and plant health issues:

-- State Epidemiological Service (SES) of the Ministry of Health Care of Ukraine (MHCU) establishes food safety standards and is responsible for all aspects of food safety; - State Veterinary and Phytosanitary Service (SVPS) is responsible for animal health, safety and wholesomeness of meat, seafood, other products of animal origin and live animals (State Phytosanitary Inspection Service of the Ministry of Agricultural Policy and Food of Ukraine has not yet joined the SVPS as intended by regulatory reform.
-It functions separately and is responsible for plant health issues); - Agricultural Inspection Service (AIS) of the Ministry of Agricultural Policy and Food of Ukraine (MAPFU) is responsible for plant varieties; - State Inspection for Consumer Rights Protection is responsible for compliance of food products with Technical Requirements and safety norms (listed in outdated State Standards which are voluntary for non-safety parts) if they are not controlled by other agencies and not covered by the new Technical Requirements. - State Ecological Inspection Service (SEIS) of the Ministry of Ministry of Ecology and Natural Resources of Ukraine (MENRU) is responsible for radiological and environmental control.
+- The State Veterinary and Phytosanitary Service (SVPS) is responsible for animal health, safety and wholesomeness of meat, seafood, other products of animal origin and live animals (State Phytosanitary Inspection Service of the Ministry of Agricultural Policy and Food of Ukraine has been merged to the SVPS and is responsible for plant health issues).
+The SVPS is also responsible for registration of new plant varieties and veterinary drugs and feed of both animal and plant origin.
+The SVPS also maintains registrars of domestic producers and processors as well as a registrar of approved foreign facilities (if applicable according to the negotiated bilateral certificate).
+The Service also issues import permits for products of animal and plant origins for the first time imports; - The State Epidemiological Service (SES) of the Ministry of Health of Ukraine (MHU) establishes food safety standards and is responsible for all aspects of food safety.
+However in early 2013, the Sanitary Epidemiological Station (SES) suffered a major workforce reduction (reduced approximately two times its size) with major structural changes.
+The new entities will be called "Public Health Centers" instead of "Sanitary-Epidemiological Stations".
+Many of the food safety control functions are expected to be transferred to the State Veterinary and Phytosanitary Service or SSSFCP; - The State Inspection for Consumer Rights Protection is responsible for compliance of food products with Technical Requirements and safety norms (listed in outdated State Standards which are voluntary for non-safety parts) if they are not controlled by other agencies and not covered by the new Technical Requirements; - The Codex Alimentarius Commission is an auxiliary authority that assists the Chief Sanitary Doctor of Ukraine in establishing of Maximum Residue Levels (MRLs) for various contaminants (chemicals, veterinary drugs, etc.), food safety control methods, dietary additives MRLs, HACCP procedures, etc.; - The State Ecological Inspection Service (SEIS) of the Ministry of Ministry of Ecology and Natural Resources of Ukraine (MENRU) is responsible for radiological and environmental control.